bogyo/retrieving-booking-data/README.md

   a.
 Display form with two input fields
    - Booking Code (validation: 5-6 car length, only alphabet and number 2-9),
    - Family name (validation: 2-30 car length only alphabet)
   b.
 If validation failed error is shown above the form.
+  c. button disabled until booking code is formally valid
-  c. calls the passed callback onSubmit
+  d. calls the passed callback onSubmit

   <b>h-content</b><br>
     a. only view component display and stlye text.<br>
   <b>h-title</b> <br>
     a. only view component display static header with background.<br>